junglok/tem-docs/docs/otp.rst

 You are strongly recommended to do so as soon as possible because once all TEM user accounts are OTP enabled, then we plan to suspend the policy requiring source IPs.

-We hope your cooperation and please do not hesitate to contact us if you have any questions.

 2FA Tips and Tricks
 ===================